8 Unique Ways | How To Remove Iron on Patches

 Tools to Use?

-A pair of small scissors: it is preferable to have one with a curved tip so that it will help to remove the patch without even damaging your leather jacket bags or what else.
+A pair of small scissors: it is preferable to have one with a curved tip so that it will help to remove the patch without even damaging your leather jacket bags or anything else.

 A small seam ripper: if you are new to this, don’t worry; you can find a good seam ripper from any fabric or craft store.